-Data Model A Class invokes the method Sample A, which in turn calls Sample A1.
-To produce the arrangement in the diagram: 1.
-In the Diagram Toolbox click on and specify 'Interaction'.
-2. Click on the 'Self-message' icon in the 'Interaction Relationships' panel.
-3. Click on the lifeline.
-Data Model In order to raise the Activation level of Sample A1, click on the raise arrow of the selected connector.
-The lifeline now visually depicts that method Sample A1 is called during the processing of Sample A. Data Model In this example, a few more self-messages have been added.
+A Class invokes the method Sample A, which in turn calls Sample A1.

+To produce the arrangement in the diagram:

+- 1. In the Diagram Toolbox click on to display the 'Find Toolbox Item' dialog and specify 'Interaction'. - 2.
+Click on the 'Self-message' icon in the 'Interaction Relationships' panel. - 3.
+Click on the lifeline.

+In order to raise the Activation level of Sample A1, click on the raise arrow of the selected connector.

+The lifeline now visually depicts that method Sample A1 is called during the processing of Sample A.

+In this example, a few more self-messages have been added.

 The message Sample A2a is called from Sample A2, which in turn is called from Sample A (not Sample A1).

-Sample A1 is called from Sample A. Sequence Message Label Visibility
+Sample A1 is called from Sample A.

+Sequence Message Label Visibility